TJHeuvel/rival-doc/Tutorial/tutorial-steps-and-slopes.md

 # Tutorial - Step Handling and Slope Changes

-We will now take a moment to try and better understand the step-handling and slope change options that come with the default generated character.
+We will now take a moment to try and better understand the step-handling and slope change options that come with the standard character.

 ## Step Handling

-The generated character component comes with the following fields:
+The stardard character component comes with the following fields:
 * **Step Handling**: determines if step handling is enabled
 * **Max Step Height**: the max height a character can step over
 * **Extra Steps Check Distance**: the horizontal distance of extra raycasts used to detect valid steps